ThreeToes/blogvm/README.md

 ## Addressing registers
-Each register is addressed with 4 bits of data, meaning we can potentially refer to 16 different registers.
-We will use the value 0xF to refer to the **immediate data** in an instruction
+Each register is addressed with 4 bits of data, potentially refering to 16 different registers.
+The value 0xF refers to the **immediate data** in an instruction

 | Hex Value | Mnemonic | Description          | Initial Value |
 |-----------|----------|----------------------|---------------|